History of the Philippines

-The first recorded visit by Europeans is Ferdinand Magellan's expedition who landed in Homonhon Island, now part of Guiuan, Eastern Samar on March 17, 1521.
+The first recorded visit by Europeans is Ferdinand Magellan's expedition, which landed in Homonhon Island, now part of Guiuan, Eastern Samar, on March 17, 1521.
 They lost a battle against the army of Lapulapu, chief of Mactan, where Magellan was killed.
-Spanish colonialism began with the arrival of Miguel López de Legazpi's expedition on February 13, 1565, from Mexico.
+The Spanish Philippines began with the Pacific expansion of New Spain and the arrival of Miguel López de Legazpi's expedition on February 13, 1565, from Mexico.
 He established the first permanent settlement in Cebu.
 Much of the archipelago came under Spanish rule, creating the first unified political structure known as the Philippines.
 Spanish colonial rule saw the introduction of Christianity, the code of law, and the oldest modern university in Asia.
 The Philippines was ruled under the Mexico-based Viceroyalty of New Spain.
-After this, the colony was directly governed by Spain.
+After this, the colony was directly governed by Spain, following Mexico's independence.

 Spanish rule ended in 1898 with Spain's defeat in the Spanish–American War.
 The Philippines then became a territory of the United States.
 U.S. forces suppressed a revolution led by Emilio Aguinaldo.
 The United States established the Insular Government to rule the Philippines.
 In 1907, the elected Philippine Assembly was set up with popular elections.
 The U.S. promised independence in the Jones Act.
 The Philippine Commonwealth was established in 1935, as a 10-year interim step prior to full independence.
 However, in 1942 during World War II, Japan occupied the Philippines.
 The U.S. military overpowered the Japanese in 1945.
 The Treaty of Manila in 1946 established the independent Philippine Republic.